cap-js/docs/node.js/cds-serve.md

 | <Config keyOnly>cds.runtime.put_as_upsert = true</Config>     | Create resource if it does not yet exist    | true    |
 | <Config keyOnly>cds.runtime.put_as_replace = false</Config>   | Payload is enriched with default values  | false   |

-### Base Protocol Adapter

-All CAP-own protocol adapters extend a base protocol adapter that mounts the following middlewares:
-1. `http_log`: log all incoming requests
-2. `requires_check`: check the required roles for the respective service

 ### Custom Protocol Adapter

 Similar to the configuration of the GraphQL Adapter, you can plug in your own protocol.